 God has also graciously provided encouragement from elsewhere, such as messages from people telling me God used my books in their lives, or my church family asking how the next book is going.
 Most recently I shared this news with the other elders and their wives, and Katie and I couldn’t have asked for better responses.
 They were all very supportive of what God’s doing.

+I will probably still do some self-publishing.
 In October 2020 I give the first two manuscripts to Harvest House for a book and accompanying workbook.
 They should be published around September 2021.

 What can you do?

 - Follow the journey by subscribing to my newsletter.

 - Be part of the journey by joining my launch team.